-Development Consent No. Dated For:

-and construction of a 5 storey multi unit dwelling building containing 27 units with basement parking for applying to the subject land.
+Development Co DA: 1243/04 onsent No. Dated 24/5/04 For: Demolition of three (3) dwellings and construction of a 5 storey multi unit dwelling building containing 27 units with basement parking for 61 vehicles Reason: To ensure t applying to s certainty as to the consent land.